UPDATED May 2026

-Shooting professionally for over thirty-two years and weddings over the last eighteen years, I’ve learned a great deal, mostly from my mistakes!
-For me, it’s been a journey of discovery and growing as a human.
-Photography is not about attainable wealth, although you can make a decent living.
-Attainable wealth is not what success is!
-It’s about the journey.
+I’ve worked as a professional photographer for over thirty years and shot weddings for twenty.
+Most of what I’ve learned came from my mistakes.
+For me, it’s been a journey of discovery and personal growth.
+Photography isn’t about getting rich, though you can earn a good living.
+It’s really about the journey.

 GOALS: WRITE THEM DOWN!

-First, set some goals for yourself and write them down where you can see them.
-This checklist will have attainable goals for the month and year.
-The list can be as long as you want.
-Place those sticky notes on a bathroom mirror, or have a list stuck on your fridge.
-The idea is you will see these goals every day.
+Start by setting some goals for yourself and writing them somewhere you’ll see them often.
+Make a checklist with realistic goals for the month and year.
+Your list can be as long as you like.
+Put sticky notes on your bathroom mirror or stick a list on your fridge.
+The point is to see your goals every day.

-Write down your passions.
-Read and learn about art and photography every day.
-If you cannot afford to buy books, borrow them from your local library.
-Be inspired!
-Maintain fitness.
-Meditate if you’re into that.
-Practice your art.
-Shoot for yourself and develop your skills.
-Know your equipment without looking down at the dials and aperture.
-Practice this in the dark.
+List your passions.
+Try to read and learn about art and photography every day.
+If buying books isn’t possible, borrow them from your local library.
+Find inspiration.
+Stay active and keep fit.
+Meditate if you enjoy it.
+Keep practicing your art.
+Take photos for yourself and work on your skills.
+Get to know your camera so well that you can use it without looking at the dials or aperture.
+Practice using it in the dark.

 Is there a fast track?